Congratulations on your engagement! You have made two great choices.

-As you’re going through these first steps of Marriage preparation, we want to encourage you to focus on what you’re really planning.
+As you’re going through these initial steps of marriage preparation, we want to encourage you to focus on what you’re really planning.
 We know you’ll be stressed with all of the plans for the ceremony, dinners, reception and honeymoon.
 But what the Church is really helping you to do is to plan a lifelong Marriage, not just a wedding day.

 1. Meet with your pastor or parish coordinator

-Your first step is to make an appointment with your parish for the initial meeting.
+If you have not yet done so, make an appointment with your parish for an initial meeting.
 If you don’t know your parish’s contact information, you can find it here.
 Your first meeting is a time to go over the entire marriage preparation experience and to begin the process of completing the necessary forms.
 One practical reminder is that you’ll want to bring a copy of your baptismal records for both of you.